chavid/Retreive/README.md

 ### Tips & tricks

-- The tool is not able to recognize and parse the content of textual files.
-By default, it will only search for the labels in the file path.
-You can configure the extensions of the textual files to parse with the `parse` parameter in the `.retreive` file.
+- The tool cannot recognize whether a file is textual or not.
+By default, it will only search for the labels in the files paths.
+You can help the tool to recognize the textual files by listing the pertinent name extensions in the `parse` parameter of the `.retreive` file.